Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Property Expenses are Your Sole Responsibility

-As previously mentioned, the lack of a managing agent means that the property owner is fully responsible for the cost of all maintenance and repairs.
+As previously mentioned, the lack of a managing agent means the property owner is fully responsible for all maintenance and repair costs.

-And while property taxes may be lower for townhouses, as a unit owner in a condo building the managing agent will outsource monitoring and disputing property taxes (on behalf of all unit owners) to a law firm that specializes in tax certiorari.
+While property taxes may be lower for townhouses, as a unit owner in a condo building, the managing agent will outsource monitoring and disputing property taxes (on behalf of all unit owners) to a law firm specializing in tax certification.

 As a townhouse owner—again—you're on your own to hire legal help.